Reflinders/Vespera/README.md

 ## Explanation

 You may be asking: how does vespera work?
-In a nutshell, vespera acts as a middleman that compresses and then decompresses data on both ends.
+In a nutshell, Vespera acts as a middleman that compresses and then decompresses data on both ends.
 Vespera compresses tables & strings.
 Additionally, Vespera has a 60 calls/second rate limit on the server (and a 8 invocation/second rate).

 ## Starting